TaylorHawkes/clicktocall/README.md

 <table>
 <tr> <td> notsupported_text </td> <td> What to display in case that a browser is not compatible with the button.
 You may embed html in the attribute. </td> </tr>
 <tr> <td> class</td> <td> (rr_grey| rr_red|rr_blue|rr_green|rr_black|rr_yellow|rr_purple|rr_gblue|rr_button1)
 You can set a class on the div in order to change it’s appearance.
-Button styles corrispond (roughly) to these buttons: http://www.joepettersson.com/demo/css3-buttons/
+Button styles corrispond (roughly) to these buttons: <a target="_blank"  href="http://www.joepettersson.com/demo/css3-buttons/"> http://www.joepettersson.com/demo/css3-buttons </a>
  </td> </tr>
 </table>